antronerds/r2-tutorials/docs/One_Gene_View.md

    (for example a potential splice variant).
 Also realize that the most informative probeset is re-determined in every dataset, sometimes resulting in a different probeset as the choice of R2.
-The expression levels are by default converted to log2 values.
+The expression levels of datasets are by default converted to log2 values.
+This does not count for datasets that contain ratio's or logfolds.

    ![](_static/images/OneGene_multipleprobesets.png "Figure 2: By default the probeset with the highest expression level is selected")